prajwalsanvatsarkar/Multi_Model_Image_Fusion_for_Enhanced_Shape_Classification_using_CNN_Architecture-/README.md

 # Introduction

 This project investigates whether fusing multiple views improves shape classification with LeNet-5.
-Each sample contains three 32×32 views (gradient, noise, spotlight) of one shape (circle, square, triangle, pentagon).
+Each sample contains three 32×32 views (gradient, noise, spotlight) of shapes (circle, square, triangle, pentagon).

 The task is organized into four main steps: